Navigating Money Struggles The Unscripted Way

 It’s very much like dating a commitment-phobic man who only calls when he needs something, leaving you tense, afraid, and so, very exhausted.

-As you can imagine, when I started realising that money wasn’t flowing to me like a beautiful, abundant river through my amazing works, it left me in a constant start of panic each and every month.
+As you can imagine, when I realised that money wasn’t flowing to me like a steady, abundant river through my amazing works, like most online creators seemed to be able to do, it left me in a constant state of panicked inner turmoil each and every month.

-Every purchase felt a betrayal and a countdown to the inevitable brokenness, and ‘how will I make more money?’ questions I just love…every courageous glance at my empty wallet like a cold shoulder.
+Every purchase felt like a betrayal and a countdown to the inevitable ‘how will I make more money?’ questions I just love- insert eye-roll here- and every courageous glance at my still empty wallet felt like a cold shoulder from money itself.

-Honestly, it’s a toxic dance of avoidance and anxiety, and I was so caught up in the drama that I couldn't even see the stage.
+Honestly, the whole thing became a toxic dance of avoidance and anxiety, and I was so caught up in the drama that I couldn't even see the stage.

 My relationship with money was shot to hell.

-It was a constant chase, a frantic search for the next hit, the next paycheck, the next sign that I was finally "okay."
+It was a constant, frantic search for the next hit, the next paycheck, the next sign that I was finally "okay."

-That I had survived this round and so, I could totally do much better this time next month.
+That I had survived this round and so, I could totally do much better this time next month-only to end up in the same situation all over again.

 Putting it simply, I was caught in a loop of feeling disempowered, shamed, guilty, frustrated, disillusioned and powerlessly stubborn.